tedkouuu/World_Of_Tanks/README.md

 ✔ I have a javascript that, through fetch, calls something from the RestController and in this way I can, depending on what category id a tank has the picture changes

+✔ The Web Application is RESPONSIVE

+✔ The user could choose from two roles: ADMIN and USER

+✔ There is 62% line coverage for the tests